Alienation: Selling, gifting and other land transactions

 Can I transfer my shares in a Māori incorporation?

-Yes, if you’re a shareholder in a Māori incorporation, you can transfer your shares (that is, sell, gift or exchange them).
+Yes, if you’re a shareholder in a Māori incorporation, you can sell, gift or exchange your shares (“transfer” your shares).

-The shares must be transferred to a member of the “preferred classes of alienees” (See the definition in “Key terms and definitions” at the start of this chapter), although if no member of the preferred classes can acquire the shares you can offer them to the incorporation as a last resort.
+The shares must be transferred to a member of the “preferred classes of alienees” (see: “Overview and key terms”), although if no member of the preferred classes can acquire the shares, you can offer them to the incorporation as a last resort.

 There might be a rule in the incorporation’s constitution for a minimum number of shares each person has to have.
 If you are transferring only some of your shares, you’ll need to make sure you and the person you are transferring them to will both have enough to be above that minimum.
 The minimum doesn’t apply if you’re transferring all of your shares.